top of page

 You’ll use the deck editor to create and manage your decks.
 You can drag cards in from the inventory and move them around to customize your deck.

+Cards have point values.
 Your deck cannot contain more than 100 points, with no more than 20 of that coming from starters.
+A deck can have up to 7 starters.

 Actions

-The actions you can take on your turn include deployment, movement, attacking, capturing, recruiting, healing, activating and deactivating shields, and discarding cards.
+There are many actions you can perform on your turn.
+These include deployment, movement, attacking, capturing, shoving, recruiting, healing, activating and deactivating shields, firing turrets, constructing and removing barriers, and discarding cards.

 Fighters primarily do the fighting, but they can do much more.